Tuesday, July 17, 2018

 Where Should We Go?

 Escanaba and Gladstone have an over abundance of large retailers and chains for the time being until the population rises.
 It doesn't seem like it will rise soon without major transformation.
 Thus, administrators should focus more on eco-tourism, lifestyle, marketing, and the downtown district to draw local interest and encourage tourism to the unique coastline, outdoor activities and culture of the area.
+That doesn't mean getting rid of large retailers it means ensuring that both large retailers and small business can grow together.

 Conducting a market analysis of what types of businesses will thrive in the area and encouraging entrepreneurs to start small businesses in the number of vacant storefronts on Ludington Street would be helpful.
 Of course there will need to be incentives and active recruitment involved.
 That could include low interest loans, cheap rent, student loan forgiveness, new business outreach to navigate local regulations, and other incentives for those start ups that fill the city's needs.